Kyrr93/Chinook_Admin_Panel/README.md

-A panel for modifying tracks in the Chinook public sample database.
+A panel for modifying tracks in the Chinook public sample database in AvaloniaUI.

 ![image](https://github.com/user-attachments/assets/968edf6d-8f02-45f1-a041-ba7096267351)